hafizrmn/Metro-Reality-Project/README.md

 If a vehicle is destroyed on this server, it will be teleported back to the place it destroyed but with damaged condition.
 This system helps avoiding abuses.
 All vehicle, included faction vehicle, that has been destroyed need to be towed to nearest workshop so that the mechanic can fix the vehicle.

 Under the same system, you can also modified your vehicle.
 We are using GTA Original System to avoid abuse on the mod (Abuse example on Normal System: Putting a spoiler on motorcycle).
 It means that the spoiler, rooftop, sideskirt, or anything else that available is depending on your vehicle.
 For example, if you are using Sultan, the available Mod is the Mod that fits on Sultan only.
 You can also change the color of your vehicle, giving a paintjob, neon, plate, and another available mod.
 Just go to the Workshop!
+- Useable Gym Equipment.

+Gym Equipment on some Gym and some Faction's HQ are useable.
+You can use it to practice, but unfortunately, it has no other function instead of animation.
+You can use it just like typing test, you need to type the word that appears on your screen.
+If you missed it, then it will considered failed and automatically stoped.
+We are hoping to develops this system into muscle system, which will affect your health and power.